mokuda2/hacklytics/README.md

 virtualenv --python python3 venv
 ```

-To activate it simply run
+To activate it, simply run

 ```
 source venv/bin/activate
 ```

-To run the application you will need:
+To run the application, you will need:

 * `streamlit` that can be installed using `pip install streamlit`
 * `pandas_datareader` that can be installed using `pip install pandas_datareader`